BorislavSabev/SimpleXmlLoader/README.md

    $xmlLoader = new XmlLoader;
    try {
        $xmlLoader->loadFile($filename);
-       /** @var XmlPayload $xmlPayload */
-       $xmlPayload = $xmlLoader->getXmlPayload();

        //Generic example:
        $serviceBroker->pass(
            MyCoolService::class,
-           $xmlPayload
+           $xmlLoader->getXmlPayload()
        );

-       //Now do something with the loaded \SimpleXMLElement...
    } catch (XmlLoaderException $e) {
        /** @var array $xmlErrors */
        $xmlErrors = $xmlLoader->getXmlPayload()
                               ->getXmlErrors();
    }
 ```
   **NOTE:** Generally you should have you own payload objects to pass data around in your Domain.
-The idea of XmlPayload is to be internal for XmlLoader thus it cannot contain any logic outside of that task.
+The idea of XmlLoaderPayload is to be internal for XmlLoader thus it cannot contain any logic outside of that task.

+# Behaviour overwritten
+  There is only one behaviour change that this library introduces: "If you pass an empty string to `simplexml_load_string()` it will return false and throw no error".
+The wrapper throws an exception in this case.

 # The XmlLoaderException and LibXML's libXMLError
   XmlLoaderException's codes are specific to this wrapper.